AdobeDocs/experience-manager-65.en/help/communities/tools-groups.md

 When viewing community groups in the main [Group Templates console](#group-templates-console), it is possible to select an existing group template for edit.

-Editing a group template will not affect community sites already created from the template.
+Editing a group template does not affect community sites already created from the template.
 It is possible to directly [edit a community site](/help/communities/sites-console.md#modify-structure)'s structure instead.

 This process provides the same panels as [creating a group template](#create-group-template).